divyansh2681/beginner_tutorials/cpp_pubsub/README.md

-ROS2 - Beginner Tutorials - Publisher & Subscriber
+ROS2 - Beginner Tutorials - Publisher, Subscriber & Services

-This repository contains the publisher-subscriber tutorial from ROS2 Beginner: Client libraries.
+This repository contains the publisher-subscriber tutorial from ROS2 Beginner: Client libraries and Services also.

 Dependencies:
 <ul>